Fantastic bushwalks in NSW

 We did a couple of hikes there, the Breadknife and Grand High Tops Walk, but was challenging—about 5 hours for the 13 km.
 Beautiful panorama, and we were lucky to spot two Koalas

-We tackled a couple of challenging hikes, including the Breadknife and Grand High Tops Walk, a 13km trek that took us about five hours.
+We tackled a couple of challenging bushwalks, including the Breadknife and Grand High Tops Walk, a 13km trek that took us about five hours.
 The panoramic views were stunning, and we were thrilled to spot two koalas.

 The Warrumbungle is a wonderful place to spot native wildlife, including kangaroos, emus, and koalas.
 It can be risky to look for koalas by walking and looking into the trees rather than the ground.